-Our two proprietary products are the Flexitouch System and the ACTitouch System.
-A predecessor to our Flexitouch System received 510(k) clearance from the FDA in July 2002, and we introduced the system to address the many limitations of self-administered home-based manual lymphatic drainage therapy.
+Our proprietary products are the Flexitouch System, the Entré System, and the ACTitouch System.
+A predecessor to our Flexitouch System received 510(k) clearance from the U.S. Food and Drug Administration (the "FDA") in July 2002, and we introduced the system to address the many limitations of self-administered home-based manual lymphatic drainage therapy.
 We began selling our more advanced Flexitouch System after receiving 510(k) clearance from the FDA in October 2006.
 Historically, we derived substantially all of our revenues from our Flexitouch System.
-For the six months ended June 30, 2016 and 2015, sales of our Flexitouch System represented 86% and 86% of our revenues, respectively.
+For the nine months ended September 30, 2016 and 2015, sales of our Flexitouch System represented 86% and 87% of our revenues, respectively.
+In September 2016, we received 510(k) clearance from the FDA for the Flexitouch System in treating lymphedema of the head and neck.

 In September 2012, we acquired our second proprietary product, the ACTitouch System.
 The system received 510(k) clearance from the FDA in June 2013, and we began selling the product in September 2013 to address the many limitations of non-removable multilayered bandages that are worn by patients suffering from venous leg ulcers.
 We also introduced our Entré System in the United States in February 2013.
-The Entré System is sold to patients who need a more basic pump or who do not yet qualify for insurance reimbursement for an advanced compression device such as our Flexitouch System.
-For the six months ended June 30, 2016 and June 30, 2015, sales of our ACTitouch and Entré Systems combined represented 14% and 14% of our revenues, respectively.
+The Entré System is sold to patients for whom a more basic pump is suitable or who do not yet qualify for insurance reimbursement for an advanced compression device such as our Flexitouch System.
+For the nine months ended September 30, 2016 and 2015, sales of our ACTitouch and Entré Systems combined represented 14% and 13% of revenues, respectively.

 To support the growth of our business, we invest heavily in our commercial infrastructure, consisting of our direct sales force, home training resources, reimbursement capabilities and clinical expertise.
 We market our products in the United States using a direct-to-patient and -provider model.
-Our direct sales force has grown from three representatives in March 2005 to a team of over 100 people as of June 30, 2016.
+Our direct sales force has grown from three representatives in March 2005 to a team of over 110 people as of September 30, 2016.
 This model allows us to directly approach patients and clinicians, whereby we disintermediate the traditional durable medical equipment channel, allowing us to capture both the manufacturer and distributor margins.
 We also utilize over 300 licensed, independent healthcare practitioners as home trainers who educate patients on the proper use of our systems.
-We invest substantial resources in our reimbursement operations group of over 55 people that focuses on verifying case-by-case benefits, obtaining prior authorization, billing and collecting payments from payers and providing customer support services.
-Our payer relations group of over 20 people is responsible for developing relationships with payer decision-makers to educate them on our product efficacy, develop overall payer coverage policies and reimbursement criteria, manage Medicare patient claims and contracts with payers, and serve as an advocacy liaison between patients, clinicians and payers throughout the appeals process.
-We also have a clinical team, consisting of a scientific advisory board, in-house therapists and nurses, and a medical director (part-time), that serves as a resource to clinicians and patients and payers of our products.
+We invest substantial resources in our reimbursement operations group of over 65 people that focuses on verifying case-by-case benefits, obtaining prior authorization, billing and collecting payments from payers and providing customer support services.
+Our payer relations group of over 25 people is responsible for developing relationships with payer decision-makers to educate them on our product efficacy, develop overall payer coverage policies and reimbursement criteria, manage Medicare patient claims and contracts with payers, and serve as an advocacy liaison between patients, clinicians and payers throughout the appeals process.
+We also have a clinical team, consisting of a scientific advisory board, in-house therapists and nurses, and a medical director (part-time), that serves as a resource to clinicians and patients and guides our development of clinical evidence in support of our products.